 The primary focus of the Farès and Lemieux paper is to provide new evidence on the aggregate effects of downward nominal-wage rigidity in Canada.
-Since nominal-wage floors are more likely to be a binding constraint at low inflation levels, downward nominalwage rigidity implies that a given decrease in demand will cause a smaller decrease in real wages in periods of low inflation than in periods of higher inflation.
-Thus, Farès and Lemieux test whether the "realwage" Phillips curve-defined as the relationship between the growth in real wages and the unemployment rate-became flatter during the period of low inflation in the 1990s.
+Since nominal-wage floors are more likely to be a binding constraint at low inflation levels, downward nominal-wage rigidity implies that a given decrease in demand will cause a smaller decrease in real wages in periods of low inflation than in periods of higher inflation.
+Thus, Farès and Lemieux test whether the "real-wage" Phillips curve-defined as the relationship between the growth in real wages and the unemployment rate- became flatter during the period of low inflation in the 1990s.

 Their empirical tests use wage data constructed from Statistics Canada's Survey of Consumer Finances (SCF).
 This database provides a wide range of information on individuals, including wages, human capital (age, education, etc.), and job characteristics (industry, occupation, job seniority, etc.).
-The authors note that the raw SCF data probably overstate the true rigidity of aggregate wage growth over the business cycle, since the average skill level of the labour force tends to fall during expansions and rise during recessions.7 To correct for this, the authors use regression methods and the information on human capital and job characteristics to adjust the raw data for the effect of changes in the composition and skill mix of the labour force.
-The adjustment is performed on an aggregate real wage series that is obtained by dividing the nominal wage by the CPI.
+The authors note that the raw SCF data probably overstate the true rigidity of aggregate wage growth over the business cycle, since the average skill level of the labour force tends to fall during expansions and rise during recessions.6 To correct for this, the authors use regression methods and the information on human capital and job characteristics to adjust the raw data for the effect of changes in the composition and skill mix of the labour force.
+The adjustment is performed on real-wage data that are obtained by dividing the nominal wage by the CPI.
 Consistent with their expectations, the authors show that the adjusted series for real wages displays more flexibility over the cycle than the unadjusted series.

-Farès and Lemieux estimate their wage equation using data for adjusted real-wage growth at both the national and provincial levels over the 1982-97 period.
+Farès and Lemieux estimate their wage equation using aggregated data for adjusted real-wage growth at both the national and provincial levels over the 1982-97 period.
 They argue that an advantage of using the provincial data is that cross-provincial variations in unemployment rates help to improve the estimates of the slope of the Phillips curve.
-Both the national and

-7. This cyclical pattern occurs because the younger and less-educated workers tend to be the first to lose their jobs during downturns. cross-provincial estimates imply that the slope of the real-wage Phillips curve did not change during the sample period.
+Both the national and cross-provincial estimates imply that the slope of the real-wage Phillips curve did not change during the sample period.
 The authors conclude that these findings suggest downward nominal-wage rigidity did not significantly affect aggregate wages and employment during the post-1991 period of low inflation in Canada.